bwva/HTML-SpinnerElem/README.md

 - `trace-color="transparent"` hides the spinner's trace - the non-colored quadrants of the circle, which is normally visible as a light gray.

 #### Spinner Size
 The spinner derives its size from whatever `font-size` applies to it.
 If possible it is equal to the typographic size unit `cap`, which is meant to be the height of the capital letter "H" in the font-size for the given typeface.
-Having the spinner, including its border-cursor, sized to 1 `cap` aligns the spinner with the base line of the surrounding type, and doesn't alter the line height or the visual flow of the text line it's on.
+Having the spinner sized to 1 `cap` aligns the spinner with the base line of the surrounding type, and doesn't alter the line height or the visual flow of the text line it's on.
 In browsers whose css doesn't recognize the `cap` unit, the SpinnerElement approximates the cap size.
 The idea is to make the spinner act like a character in the line it's on.

 How is the `font-size` assigned to the spinner?
 - the spinner tag itself may have a `style` attribute that includes a `font-size` setting;
 - without its own styling, the spinner will inherit the `font-size` of its immediate containing element (and the text color as well);
-- the spinner may be assigned a css selector such as a name, id or class, and then its type styling may be set from elsewhere, such as a stylesheet.
+- the spinner may be assigned a css selector such as a name, id or class, and then its type styling may be set from elsewhere, such as a stylesheet;
+- any of the above may be accomplished from scripts as well as directmarkup.

 #### Cursor Thickness - In the Weeds
 For this iteration, the thickness of the cursor - the border - is set by a fixed ratio to the spinner size.
 Fiddling with it to find what seemed to work visually at varying sizes yielded 20% of the spinner diameter - but when I added it up -  I saw .2 + .2 borders + .6 of cap left for the actual spinner, and it morphed into golden mean territory .191 + .191 + .618 = 1 cap, so that's where I left it for now.